TRW-TeamG/ml/README.md

 ## **Development Notes**
 - Ensure that `model.pkl` is updated whenever the model is retrained.
 - To modify API logic, update `main.py`.
+- Add your Google Gemini API key to the `.env` file before running the application.

 ---